-The administration is using this forthcoming registration process alongside federal criminal law-which makes it a crime for immigrants to fail to register or fail to carry proof of registration.
+The administration is using this registration process, which will become law effective April 11, alongside federal criminal law-which makes it a crime for immigrants to fail to register or fail to carry proof of registration.
 In doing so, the Trump administration is giving itself another tool to use against immigrants: the threat of criminal prosecution.